India GDP/GVA From Manufacturing Sector

 - Contribution to total GVA: approx. 17.2%, maintaining its role as a key industrial pillar

-Annual GDP/GVA from manufacturing Chart
+Annual GVA from manufacturing Chart

 FAQs